 Exploring new facets in his prolific career, Carlos Santana will venture into the world of marijuana and begin marketing his line of products.
 This, thanks to a partnership with a company that has already launched similar brands with the heirs of Bob Marley and Mickey Hart of the Grateful Dead.

-"Cannabis is a door or a window to a different state of consciousness," the famous musician of Mexican descent said in a statement, adding that it "gives you the opportunity to perceive a different filter of consciousness, the erroneous perception that distance is an illusion, which prevents you from remaining focused on your core essence.
+"Cannabis is a door or a window to a different state of consciousness," the famous musician of Mexican descent said in a statement, adding that it "allows you to perceive a different filter of consciousness, the erroneous perception that distance is an illusion, which prevents you from remaining focused on your essence.

 Although the artist did not reveal what name he will give to his strain, Rolling Stone magazine speculated that he might be inspired by the names of his albums, among which "Moonflower", "Supernatural" and "Shaman" are possible names.